 Marketing communications should not appear to condone or incite violent, unlawful, or anti-social behaviour.

-Marketing communications should not encourage or condone irresponsible use or harmful behaviour.
+Marketing communications should not appear to encourage or condone irresponsible use or harmful behaviour.

 Marketing communications should not play on superstition.

+Marketing communications should not appear to condone or encourage actions which contravene the law, self-regulatory codes or generally accepted standards concerning climate change, sustainable and environmentally responsible behaviour.

+They should respect the principles set out in chapter D, on Environmental Claims in Marketing Communications and be mindful of the ICC Framework for responsible environmental marketing.

 Article 3 – Decency